 DateTime accepts as first argument the year, as second argument the month and as third argument the day of the month:

-Once we have the start date, we want to do a loop that runs until we exceed the final year (or until we pass 31 December in the final year if we compare the full dates), increasing each day by 1 day.
+Once we have the start date, we want to create a loop that runs until we exceed the final year (or until we pass December 31 in the final year if we compare the full dates), increasing each day by 1 day.

 To increase by one day in each rotation, we will use a method of

 .AddDays(…), which will add one day to the current date.
-The method will take care of us when to skip the next month, how many days there is a month and everything around the leap years.
+The method will take care instead of us, to decide where to skip the next month, how many days there is a month and everything around the leap years.